 Uncertainty in Cyprus, and fears that it may spread into

-other countries in the euro zone and harm their economic
+other countries in the euro zone and harm economic prospects

 purchases, traders said.